By Al-Zaquan Amer Hamzah

 And Najib responded: "Well different modalities have been suggested.
 But we have to look at it from all angles, bearing in mind that MAS is a government-linked company.
 It’s not a private company so there are certain repercussions in what you want to do in terms of how it is being received by the employees and the general public."

 Shares in Malaysian Airlines fell as much as 21 percent to a low of 15 sen, equivalent to just 5 U.S. cents, in heavy trade on Monday morning, adding to a drop of 9.5 percent on Friday.
 By late afternoon the stock was trading at 15.5 sen, a drop on the day of 18.4 percent.

 The airline's market value has plunged about 50 percent so far this year.

 "It's a bit drastic what's happening to the stock, but I think it will struggle to make profit in the next year or two years and investors are cashing out now," said Jerry Lee, an analyst with RHB Investment Bank.

-The airline said on Thursday that the dramatic impact of the disappearance in March of flight MH370 had pushed it to its worst quarter in over two years, with a sharp drop in passenger traffic likely preventing it from returning to profit this year.
+The airline said on Thursday the impact of the disappearance in March of flight MH370 had pushed it to its worst quarter in over two years, with a sharp drop in passenger traffic likely preventing it from returning to profit this year.

 The airline and its key stakeholders are in talks with banks for a strategic overhaul that could include the partial sale of its engineering unit and an upgrade of its ageing fleet, sources involved in the discussions have told Reuters.